 Beets & Carrots

 It would be remiss of me to not mention the benefits of carrots and beets.
 Carrots, as many knows, are most notable for their vitamin A content.
 They have a lot of other benefits, such as their high fiber content and low glycemic index, as well as many other vitamins, minerals, and antioxidants4.
 Their sweet flavor and low glycemic index make them ideal for a healthier alternative dessert.

 I enjoy cooking with beets as red beetroot often add a splash of fun color to a dish, from pink to red.
 However, in this carrot cake you can barely tell they are there.
 So for your picky eaters, it’s easy to sneak in a little beet nutrition 😉.
 Among many other benefits, beetroots are packed with essential nutrients, fiber, folate (vitamin B9), manganese, potassium, iron, and vitamin C 5.
 If you want to make sure your carrot cake remains a more traditional orange color, you can use golden beets as opposed to red beets.
 If you really dislike even a hint of beets (how could you), you can replace the cup of beets with another cup of carrots.

 Hey!
 What about the cream cheese icing!?

 I have come up with a plant-based Protein Cream “Cheese” Frosting.
 It’s delicious, vegan, and contains pea protein to slow the release of sugar into your bloodstream, which leads to a less dramatic blood sugar (insulin) spike.
-Let me know how both of this recipes went for you!
+Let me know how both of these recipes went for you!

 |Amount Per Serving|